whetstoneresearch/doppler-indexer-rs/docs/S3_STORAGE.md

 Check endpoint URL format:
 - Must include protocol (`http://` or `https://`)
+- HTTP is automatically allowed when the endpoint starts with `http://`
-- For MinIO, ensure `http://` is used for local development
+- Path-style requests are always used (forced for MinIO/R2 compatibility)

 ### "Upload failed, queued for retry"